mingkhoi/exa/README.md

 ### Some caution

-exa display properly on nerd fonts only nerd fonts with mono support may cause small icons as well as some fonts with window compatible
+`exa` display properly on nerd fonts only

+Nerd fonts with mono support may cause small icons as well as some fonts with window compatible